mofokengpablo0/Consilidation_Project/Code Files/news_project/Readme.md

 A Django-based news platform with role-based access (Readers, Journalists, Editors), a REST API, and Sphinx documentation.

+> **For reviewers:** a working `SECRET_KEY` is provided in [`REVIEWER_SECRETS.txt`](./REVIEWER_SECRETS.txt) at the repo root for grading convenience — copy its contents into a `.env` file (see [Environment variables & secrets](#environment-variables--secrets) below) to run the app immediately without generating your own key.
+This file will be removed once grading is complete and should not be used for any real deployment.

 ## Project Structure

 ```